Oluoladio/monitoringapp/README.md

 Create two IAM Roles: Amazon EKS Cluster IAM Role and Amazon EKS Node IAM Role.

-You can refer to the official AWS documentation for detailed instructions on how to create these roles.
+You can take a look at the official AWS documentation for detailed instructions on how to create these roles.

 Part 4- Now to create an EKS Cluster and Deploying the Flask Application: